 Tasty, traditional South African dishes with a definite meaty focus.

-- Low point: Definitely not one for vegetarians
+- Low point: Not great for vegetarians

-- Notable dish: T-bone steak
+- Notable dish: T-bone steak with monkey gland sauce

 - Provides: Children's portions, Children's high chairs

 - Open since: 2013